siddhartha97/DCP-PP/README.md

 ## Motivation

 Billions of users use the social network, which means billions of data is available on the internet.
 Twitter being one of the social network giants is one of the famous platforms for people to rant, provide insights on unnecessary topics, bash each other, talk about politics, and many more.
 Primary motivation for choosing the twitter dataset is to analyse the dynamics and structure of the modern society.
 Almost every active twitter user’s thinking about a certain topic can be altered via fake news.
-My analysis of the dataset is to find patterns within countries.
+My analysis of the dataset is to find patterns within countries and users.

 ![img09](Images/hld.png)
 ### About the data
 * The tweets were extracted via [Twitter API](https://developer.twitter.com/en/docs) and [Tweepy](https://www.tweepy.org/)
-* Data Format : JSONL
+* Data Format : JSONL.

 ### Obtaining the data
 * Wrote a Python script to parse tweets.